godotengine/godot-docs/contributing/doc_and_l10n_guidelines.rst

 Titles
 ------

-Always begin pages with their title:
+Always begin pages with their title and a Sphinx reference name:

 ::

+    .. _doc_insert_your_title_here:

     Insert your title here
     ======================